 The ringing of the bells!
 This spiritual tradition makes the night air ring on New Year's Eve.
 At midnight on December 31st, Buddhist temples across Japan strike the temple bells 108 times to solemnly welcome the New Year.
 The number of rings comes from the Buddhist belief that there are 108 worldly desires that lead to suffering, so ringing the bell 108 times will rid Japanese citizens of these negative emotions to purify them for the New Year.
 The name translates: Jo (除) "to throw away", ya (夜) "night", no kane (の鐘) "of bells".

 The first few days in January are a busy time for Japan's shrines.
-The traditional first shrine visit of the year called hatsumode (初詣) is the yearly pilgrimage many Japanese people make during the first week of the New Year.
-People travel to the local shrine to pray, stock-up on omamori (お守り) lucky charms, and draw omikuji (おみくじ) fortunes.
+The traditional first Shinto shrine visit of the year called hatsumode (初詣) is the yearly pilgrimage many Japanese people make during the first week of the New Year.
+People travel to the local Shinto shrine to pray, stock-up on omamori (お守り) lucky charms, and draw omikuji (おみくじ) fortunes.
 Some shrines and temples even partner up with local businesses and have food stalls on the grounds for visitors!

 Mochi is one of Japan's most famous confections, and it plays a significant role in New Year's celebrations.
 At the start of the New Year, many communities will have a mochitsuki taikai (餅つき大会, “rice-pounding tournament”).
 The word mochi sounds similar to the Japanese word for "to hold" or "to have" and so eating mochi is thought to help you attain good fortune in the new year.
 Hand-making mochi is a laborious, multi-person job that can take all day.
 First, glutinous rice is soaked, usually overnight, then steamed in bamboo baskets before being poured into a mortar called an usu (碓) and pounded until it's smooth and shiny.
 One person pounds with the mallet and another folds or turns and adds water to the mochi on the upswing until not a single grain of rice shows.
 People attending a mochitsuki taikai will get a chance to enjoy a variety of freshly made mochi such as traditional New Year's kinako mochi (きな粉餅) covered in roasted soybean powder and eaten for good luck.
-You can try an innovative modern version of kinako mochi from our Market in the spirit of the New Year: Kinako Mochi Puff!
+You can try an innovative modern version of kinako mochi from our Boutique in the spirit of the New Year: Kinako Mochi Puff!

 Osechi Ryori (おせち料理) means New Year's food and is a collection of dishes traditionally eaten in the new year that represent wishes for the future.
 Typically presented in a 3 or 4-tiered bento called a jubako (重箱), they are spread in the center of a table to be shared by friends and family.
-Even our 2-tiered Bokksu Signature Bento Box can serve as a jubako for a more humble osechi ryori meal!

 Besides being a rather impressive affair imbued with meaning, osechi ryori is unique compared to most Japanese food because it does not include rice or any other carbohydrate-based dishes.
-The tradition began back in the days before refrigeration, so many of the dishes are pickled with various methods to preserve them.
+This Japanese tradition began back in the days before refrigeration, so many of the dishes are pickled with various methods to preserve them.
 Since this meal is usually enjoyed over the course of 3 days, the ingredients themselves help safely and naturally preserve it.
-Common dishes you might see are sweet, rolled omelettes mixed with fish-paste called datemaki (伊達巻き) that represent scholarship because they resemble rolled scrolls; Tai (鯛) red snapper associated with the word medetai meaning "celebration" and used for auspicious events; and shrimp, which symbolize longevity because their shape suggests an elderly man with a bent back and long beard.
+Common dishes you might see are sweet, rolled omelettes mixed with fish-paste called datemaki (伊達巻き) that represent scholarship because they resemble rolled scrolls; Tai (鯛) red snapper associated with the word medetai meaning "celebration" and used for auspicious events; and shrimp, which symbolize longevity because their shape suggests an elderly man with a bent back and a long beard.
 Both the red sea bream and shrimp have a red color which also prevents evil spirits.
-In our January '18 Bokksu, we included our own variation on osechi ryori with snacks like Tai Chocolate and Red Snapper Crackers.
+In our January '18 Bokksu, we included our own variation on osechi ryori with snacks like Tai Chocolate.

 You probably have a lot of wishes for the new year, which is exactly why osechi ryori has so many small dishes.
 It's a labor of love for those who choose to make their own osechi ryori, but it's now common for many families to buy pre-made feasts from department stores and restaurants.
 If you're ready to try making your own osechi ryori bento, check out our Essential Guide to Bento for tips!